Ensembl/ensembl-dauphin-style-compiler/peregrine-data/src/allotment/boxes/leaf.md

 LeafRequest ---> ??? ---> AnchoredLeaf ---> LeafStyle
 ```

+Don't confuse the style tree and the layout tree!

-## Building the leaf tree
+## Building the layout tree

-There are a number of stages to going from a mere LeafRequest to apositioned AnchoreLeaf.
+There are a number of stages to going from a mere LeafRequest to apositioned AnchoredLeaf.
 They are:

 1. Collate together all the style-declarations and their patterns for a given program into some data-structure which can be queried easily;